AVI0312/Cardiovascular-Disease-Prediction-Using-Machine-Learning-and-XAI/README.md

 ->K-Nearest Neighbors (KNN)

 #Explainable AI (XAI)

 We used LIME to:

-Visualize feature importance for individual predictions.
+->Visualize feature importance for individual predictions.

-Provide interpretable insights for both positive and negative predictions.
+->Provide interpretable insights for both positive and negative predictions.

 #Results